Kuomintang: Founding and Sun Yat-sen era

-Under Chiang Kai-shek in Mainland China
+Under Chiang Kai-shek in mainland China

-When Sun Yat-sen died in 1925, the political leadership of the KMT fell to Wang Jingwei and Hu Hanmin, respectively the left-wing and right-wing leaders of the party.
+When Sun Yat-sen died in 1925, the political leadership of the KMT fell to Wang Jingwei ("Reorganization Group") and Hu Hanmin ("Western Hills Group"), respectively the left-wing and right-wing leaders of the party.
 However, the real power was in the hands of Chiang Kai-shek, who was in near complete control of the military as the superintendent of the Whampoa Military Academy.
-With their military superiority, the KMT confirmed their rule on Canton, the provincial capital of Kwangtung.
+With their military superiority, the KMT confirmed their rule on Canton, the provincial capital of Guangdong.
 The Guangxi warlords pledged loyalty to the KMT.
-The KMT now became a rival government in opposition to the warlord Beiyang government based in Peking.
+The KMT now became a rival government in opposition to the warlord Beiyang government based in Beijing.

 Chiang assumed leadership of the KMT on 6 July 1926.
 Unlike Sun Yat-sen, whom he admired greatly and who forged all his political, economic, and revolutionary ideas primarily from what he had learned in Hawaii and indirectly through Hong Kong and Japan under the Meiji Restoration, Chiang knew relatively little about the West.
 He also studied in Japan, but he was firmly rooted in his ancient Han Chinese identity and was steeped in Chinese culture.
 As his life progressed, he became increasingly attached to ancient Chinese culture and traditions.
 His few trips to the West confirmed his pro-ancient Chinese outlook and he studied the ancient Chinese classics and ancient Chinese history assiduously.
 In 1923, after the formation of the First United Front, Sun Yat-sen sent Chiang to spend three months in Moscow studying the political and military system of the Soviet Union.
 Although Chiang did not follow the Soviet Communist doctrine, he, like the Communist Party, sought to destroy warlordism and foreign imperialism in China, and upon his return established the Whampoa Military Academy near Guangzhou, following the Soviet Model.

 Chiang was also particularly committed to Sun's idea of "political tutelage".
 Sun believed that the only hope for a unified and better China lay in a military conquest, followed by a period of political tutelage that would culminate in the transition to democracy.
 Using this ideology, Chiang built himself into the dictator of the Republic of China, both in the Chinese mainland and after the national government relocated to Taiwan.

 Following the death of Sun Yat-sen, Chiang Kai-shek emerged as the KMT leader and launched the Northern Expedition to defeat the northern warlords and unite China under the party.
 With its power confirmed in the southeast, the Nationalist Government appointed Chiang Kai-shek commander-in-chief of the National Revolutionary Army (NRA), and the Northern Expedition to suppress the warlords began.
 Chiang had to defeat three separate warlords and two independent armies.
 Chiang, with Soviet supplies, conquered the southern half of China in nine months.